Danish language: Writing system and alphabet

-The same spelling reform changed the spelling of a few common words, such as the past tense vilde (would), kunde (could) and skulde (should), to their current forms of ville, kunne and skulle (making them identical to the infinitives in writing, as they are in speech).
-Modern Danish and Norwegian use the same alphabet, though spelling differs slightly, particularly with the phonetic spelling of loanwords; for example the spelling of station and garage in Danish remains identical to other languages, whereas in Norwegian, they are transliterated as stasjon and garasje.
+The 1948 spelling reform also changed the spelling of a few common words, such as the past tense verbs vilde 'would', kunde 'could' and skulde 'should', to their current forms of ville, kunne and skulle (making them identical to the infinitives in writing, as they are in speech).
+Modern Danish and Norwegian use the same alphabet, though spelling differs slightly, particularly with the phonetic spelling of loanwords.